Catastrophe,

 where and how they live.
 Among the Navajo, alliances between kin and family

-South Pacific rescheduled their adult initiation ceremonies to occur much
+the South Pacific rescheduled their adult initiation ceremonies to occur

-later, thus introducing what for them was a new developmental phase of life:
+much later, thus introducing what for them was a new developmental phase

-adolescence.
-After an earthquake the Inca of Huarez, Peru, moved from a local
+of life: adolescence.
+After an earthquake the Inca of Huarez, Peru, moved

 In "developed" (i.e., highly civilized) cultures, patterns of reaction

-the almost immediate availability of elaborate aid and support systems.
-Yet
+of the almost immediate availability of elaborate aid and support systems.

-disaster researcher Benjamin McLuckie hypothesized (in 1977) that "the higher
+Yet disaster researcher Benjamin McLuckie hypothesized (in 1977) that "the

-the society's level of technological development, the more vulnerable it would
+higher the society's level of technological development, the more vulnerable

-be."
-That is because people in developed countries live in large population
+it would be."
+That is because people in developed countries live in large

-centers and rely on sophisticated technologies, so that there is a possibility
+population centers and rely on sophisticated technologies, so that there

-of their being vulnerable to a large-scale collapse of interlocking systems
+is a possibility of their being vulnerable to a large-scale collapse of

-of transportation, communication, water supply, and food distribution.
-Most
+interlocking systems of transportation, communication, water supply, and

-civilizations seem to fall because of human-made disasters.
+food distribution.
+Most civilizations seem to fall because of human-made

 Indeed, civilization itself can be seen as a disaster-in-progress, traumatizing

-The social effects noted two paragraphs above, quoted from Aptekar, are the
+demise.
+The social effects noted two paragraphs above, quoted from Aptekar,

-same sorts of effects that vast numbers of human beings are experiencing now
+are the same sorts of effects that vast numbers of human beings are experiencing

-as a result of technological and economic change.
-Traditional modes of work,
+now as a result of technological and economic change.
+Traditional modes

-patterns of subsistence and nutrition, social and family relationships, religious
+of work, patterns of subsistence and nutrition, social and family relationships,

-ideas and practices, and common values are all vulnerable to the ravages of
+religious ideas and practices, and common values are all vulnerable to the

 Summing Up So Far